USA West Coast road trip: San Francisco to Las Vegas

 Day 7: Depart Las Vegas

-All good things have to come to an end, and unfortunately this adventure isn’t an exception.
-You’ve had the opportunity to explore a wonderfully bohemian city, drive through stunning landscapes, enjoy hiking through wonderful scenery, and finish on a high in the desert - now it’s time to be collected from your hotel by an airport shuttle bus to meet your onward flight.
+Your USA road trip has come to an end - you’ve had the opportunity to explore a wonderfully bohemian city, drive through stunning landscapes, enjoy hiking through wonderful scenery, and finish on a high in the desert - now it’s time to make your own way to the airport for your onwards flight.

 This route is great for Spring – Autumn (May to October) although beware that July and August in the desert will be extremely hot!
 Outside of these dates many roads in the National Parks are closed and snowfall hinders access on some of the higher passes.
 Snow chains are a must.